Siege of Jinju (1592)

-The first siege of Jinju was one of two battles during the Japanese invasions of Korea – the first in 1592, and the second in 1593.
-The first siege attempt by the Japanese failed, leaving the Koreans holding the castle.
-The second siege of Jinju was successful, and it fell to the Japanese.
+The first siege of Jinju was one of the major land battles during the Imjin War – the first occurred during the fall of 1592, and the second one in spring of 1593.
+The siege ended in a Korean victory and prevented the Japanese advance into Southwestern Korea.
+It was followed up by the second siege of Jinju the next year.